GoogleCloudPlatform/database-assessment/docs/user_guide/oracle/collection_scripts.md

      --statsSrc              Required.
 Must be one of AWR, STATSPACK, NONE Performance statistics window
      --statsWindow           Optional.
 Number of days of performance stats to collect.
 Must be one of 7, 30.
 Default is 30.

+ NOTE: If using an Oracle auto-login wallet, specify the tns alias as the connection string:
+  Ex:
+    ./collect-data.sh --connectionStr /@mywalletalias --statsSrc AWR
 ```